samarth-robo/contactdb_website/README.md

-# contactdb_website
+# ContactDB: Analyzing and Predicting Grasp Contact via Thermal Imaging

-Website for exploring the ContactDB dataset
+Code for the website that allows exploring the ContactDB dataset.
+Website is hostet at http://cayley.cc.gt.atl.ga.us/contactdb_dataset/contactdb_website/